zouzias/spark-lucenerdd/README.md

 ### Project Status and Limitations

-Currently the Lucene index is only stored in memory and the following Lucene queries are supported under `LuceneRDD`:
+Currently the Lucene index is only stored in memory.

 Implicit conversions for tuples of size up to 7 with the types (Int, Float, Double, Long, String) are supported.
 For tuples, the field names are by default set to "_1", "_2", etc following Scala's naming conventions for these fields.